dseerutt/Genealogy/README.md

-# Genealogy
+# Genealogy application
-## Application that shows in a map your ancestors
+## Application to fetch data from websites
-## Data about each and every ancestors
+## Application that shows where your ancestors were living